-We meet on very nearly every Thursday evening at The Mizzymead Recreation Centre in the middle of Nailsea.
+Normally we meet on very nearly every Thursday evening at The Mizzymead Recreation Centre in the middle of Nailsea.
 Mizzymead Centre is a members club, so visitors please do need to contact us prior to the day of the meeting.
 Return to the home page and scroll down to the foot of the page to see a streetmap of Nailsea.
 Mizzymead Recreation Centre is at the end of Mizzymead Rise (off Hazelbury Road) and can easily be identified by the entrance to the parking area.
 We meet at 6pm on the 4th Thursday in most months and at 7.30pm on most of the other Thursdays in each month, gathering in the bar lounge beforehand.

 Below is a transcript of what Bill Gates said about Rotary when he spoke about the work that remained to rid the world of Polio in his 2013 Richard Dimbleby Lecture.